Primary School Visitors

 Jenny Alexander: Talks and workshops, Y3-7.
 I write fiction and non fiction of every kind and what interests me is adventurousness in writing.
 I can do the usual author talk, story-of-the-book etc but if the children have prepared for the session by reading a few of my books and/or looking at my we

 Elizabeth Arnold: I am happy to do school visits and/or workshops for children, covering any area on the craft of writing.

-Mary Arrigan: For ages 10 - 12 I talk about writing and how they can do this themselves, followed by interactive putting a story together (great fun!), then reading from teenage novel.
+Mary Arrigan: For ages 4 - 6 a brief chat about making up stories followed by a reading from one of my books for that age group.
+For ages 7 - 9 same as above.
+For ages 10 - 12 talk about writing and how they can do this themselves, followed by interactive putting a story together (great fun!), then reading from teenage novel.
 End with showing covers of translated versions of book and Q&A. I also run workshops for age 10 upwards.

 Elizabeth Baguley: Drama workshops (aimed at Years 1, 2, 3) connected with my picture books - building a story from recycled objects; Ice Island (based on reflections); creating a story from nothing: writing workshops based on drama activities for Keystage 2 and 3; storytelling (various themes) for Keystages 1, 2 and 3, with storytelling workshops for Years 5 and 6, and Keystage 3 and 4.